 If OpenTelemetry supports auto-instrumentation for your language, you can include that artifact so that you don’t have to call the OpenTelemetry API.
 The auto-instrumentation artifact will automatically instrument a number of popular frameworks and libraries.
 In the near future, New Relic will provide a single bundle to download with auto-instrumentation.
 For now, see the OpenTelemetry site for details for your language.

-If your OpenTelemetry SDK logs an error, or you can’t find your service in the New Relic entity explorer, check that you have configured your Insert API key and service name in your New Relic exporter.
+If your OpenTelemetry SDK logs an error, or you can’t find your service in the New Relic Explorer, check that you have configured your Insert API key and service name in your New Relic exporter.
 See the language-specific exporter documentation for how to do this.
 If you're still having trouble, turn on logging in the New Relic Telemetry SDK.

 While it introduces more complexity, you can send your data through the OpenTelemetry collector.
 To do so, configure your OpenTelemetry SDK